Jaan Tallinn: Views

 Tallinn strongly promotes the study of existential risk and has given numerous talks on this topic.
-His main worries are related to artificial intelligence, unknowns coming from technological development, and biological risk.
+His main worries are related to artificial intelligence, unknowns coming from technological development, synthetic biology and nanotechnology.
 He believes humanity is not spending enough resources on long-term planning and mitigating threats that could wipe us out as a species.
 He has been a supporter of the Rationalist movement.
 He has also contributed to Chatham House, supporting their work on the nuclear threat.